rgouicem/deb-base/README.md

 ###<a name='installdocco'></a>How to install docco

-In order to install docco, you need to have Node.js installed.
+In order to install docco, you need Node.js installed.
 You shoudn't try to install it via apt-get, because it doesn't work.
 You have to download it [here](http://nodejs.org/download/) and copy the file where they should be copied.
 Once you've done that, you just have to type the following command line